 This was all right before I discovered my allergies to soy, gluten and peanuts of course.
 About once a month I went to Noodles & Company with my boyfriend (now husband).
 We just loved this stuff and it felt like a special dinner out at the time - much better than campus food.
 And it seemed healthy since it was made with rice noodles and topped with veggies (broccoli, carrots and bean sprouts).

 Recently, Noodles & Company took the Indonesian Peanut Saute dish off the menu.
-I have no idea why.
-It had been years since I had it anyways but I was still shocked that they removed such a popular dish.
+I was shocked that they removed such a popular dish.
 It seemed like it was a staple at that place.

 So, I decided it was time I try and master an allergy-friendly and vegan version of the dish myself so I could enjoy it anytime I want at home.
 I used gluten-free fettucini noodles, sunflower seed butter in place of the peanut butter and I simply left out the soy sauce.
 To make it vegan I left out the chicken that is typically paired with this dish.
 And I switched the honey to agave syrup.
 Other than that, it is pretty similar to the real deal.
 And taste-wise I think it comes super close!
 The sunflower seed butter really mimics the flavor of the peanut butter and you don't miss that peanut flavor at all.